-Do you ever wonder what sponsored children will become when they grow up?
-Or reflect on your own childhood dreams?
+Do you ever wonder what your sponsored child will become when they grow up?

 “I was born in Solino, a very poor and violent slum of Port au Prince.
 When I first started school, I remember I had only one pair of shoes for every circumstance.
 I used to spend a whole day standing on my feet in school because there were not enough seats available for all children.
 I did not have access to safe water and good food.
 With the help of Compassion, I have now a bachelor degree in business management and another bachelor in economics.
 I currently work for the Haitian government as a public accountant at the finances department.
 I am the secretary of my church and the vice president of the youth association of that same church.”